nickjalbert/reading/code/genetic_algos/README.md

   nets (4 input neurons to a 16 neuron relu layer to a 8 layer relu layer to a sigmoid output neuron which represents the probability of going left).
-* For each generation, we instantiate 90 children neural nets which have the weights of the fittest nets from previous generations perturb by Gaussian noise.
+* For each generation, we instantiate 90 children neural nets which have the weights of the fittest nets from the previous generation perturb by Gaussian noise.
 We also port forward the 10 best performing nets from the previous generation (so each generation contains 100 nets).
 * We evaluate each net in each generation on 10 runs of Cartpole, we take the